soobinrho/soobinrho/README.md

 This is a $\LaTeX$ template based on the
-`North American GeoGebra Journal Template` and `Jupyter Lab`'s code-cells preambles.
+`North American GeoGebra Journal Template` and
+Jupyter Lab's code-cells preambles.
-You can insert `Jupyter Lab` style code blocks, as well as `GitHub` style inline codes like `this inline code block`.
+You can insert Jupyter Lab style code blocks, as well as GitHub style inline codes like `this inline code block`.

-Personally, I use this for my math assignments, but since its code blocks look exactly the same as `Jupyter Lab`'s code cells, it can be used for computer science assignments as well, if you happen to be the kind of person who likes to write everyting in $\LaTeX$.
+Personally, I use this for my math assignments, but since its code blocks look exactly the same as Jupyter Lab's code cells, it can be used for computer science assignments as well, if you happen to be the kind of person who likes to write everyting in $\LaTeX$.